DariusDuta065/codebuild-runners-test/README.md

 | Multiple AWS accounts, same region       | Yes                    | No                         |
 | Multiple AWS accounts, different regions | Yes                    | No                         |
 | Multiple organizations on GitHub         | Yes                    | No                         |

-### Best Practices

-- Review and control repository access and App permissions during each installation to avoid accidental over-privilege[2].
-- Reference the AWS documentation on region and account setup for nuances regarding connection sharing or limitations[4].
-- For custom, cross-account or cross-region workflows, set up IAM roles and follow AWS security best practices[8].